pvcraven/web-development-class/source/assignments/validate_a_form/validate_a_form.rst

 Make sure that if you close the window, and then re-open it, the form is cleared and doesn't show green or red fields.

+Tip
+---

+Learn how to use `AutoHotKey <https://autohotkey.com/>`_ so you don't have to type in your form over and over.